pandamaroder/StudentRegistry/README.md

-## Core Java JVM and Spring Cookbooks and Examples
+## Core Java JVM and SpringBoot Cookbooks and Examples

 Demo console app for Student Registration (SpringBoot)